mkrdip/related-posts-widget/readme.txt

 * Option to show the post date.
 * Option to show the comment count.
 * Multiple widgets.

+= Placeholder =

+In text boxes '%cat%' will replaced with the category name, e.g. "There are a lot of '%cat%'-News." -> "There are a lot of Tech-News."

 = Contribute =
 While using this plugin if you find any bug or any conflict, please submit an issue at